-Given its distinct location upstream from Savute and west of Chobe, Selinda has all of the wildlife viewing that those areas are famous for with the added perk of exclusivity.
-Only 18 guests are permitted on the reserve at a time, allowing for unrestricted and exhilarating viewings of the region’s elephants, cheetah, wild dogs, and prides of lion, hyena, jackal, and leopard.
+Given its distinct location upstream from Savute and west of Chobe, the spillway has all of the wildlife viewing that those areas are famous for.
+However, it also has the added perk of exclusivity.
+Only 18 guests are permitted on the reserve at a time.
+As a result, guests experience unrestricted and exhilarating viewings of the region’s elephants, cheetah, wild dogs, and prides of lion, hyena, jackal, and leopard.
 Explore the area, unhindered by hoards of vehicles and people found in other reserves.